Connectors

 • beforeMCPExecution

 Cursor supports native ask only on documented ask-capable hook events: beforeShellExecution and beforeMCPExecution.
-The other block events (beforeReadFile, beforeTabFileRead, beforeSubmitPrompt, stop) downgrade HITL to a confirm verdict.
+The other block events (beforeReadFile, beforeTabFileRead, beforeSubmitPrompt, stop) return an alert/context fallback and retain the original confirm intent in audit.

 Disable